dyf19118/common-libs/README.md

 # common-libs
-Common Javascript plugins that extracted from my code base.Firmly follow to the AMD standard.
+Common Javascript plugins that extracted from my code base.